ZILtoid1991/pixelperfectengine/docs/changelog/roadmap.md

   * Custom MIDI 2.0 format drafted.
   * Assembler and VM works so far, needs more testing.
   * Implement binary format by 0.11.0!
+  * Format renamed to IMBC due to M2 already existing.

 ### Audio development toolkit